tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     Customer Content and User Data and treat such Customer Content and User Data as confidential information; provided that User is solely responsible for maintaining the security and operability of those systems and devices that User uses to access the Tigris Object Storage Service.
+Further, for the term of this Agreement, Tigris will ensure that a full, accurate and complete copy of all Customer Content and any data stored on the Tigris Object Storage Service can be accessed, downloaded, replicated and transferred by User if necessary.

 9.  **Third-Party Terms.**